nihaldhamani/academic-kickstart/content/project/WAILA/index.md

 date = 2019-07-16T12:00:00

 # Project summary to display on homepage.
 summary = "What Am I Looking At?
-(WAILA) is a real-time object detector app that predicts objects using Tensorflow and a model trained on the [COCO](http://cocodataset.org/#home) dataset.
+(WAILA) is a real-time object detector Android app that predicts objects using Tensorflow and a model trained on the [COCO](http://cocodataset.org/#home) dataset.
 WAILA provides functionality to learn more about the object and to save it as a memory"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`